cassiatorczon/cis1904-spring25/week03/homework/instructions.md

 ## Exercise 4

 Using the previously defined `exec1`, fill in the `exec` function to execute a list of instructions.
+(If the list is empty, just return the stack.)
 The output stack of the previous instruction should be passed as the input stack of the next instruction.

+Hint: again, the solution should have just two cases.

 ## Exercise 5